 Traveling with a dog is the best.

-Kimmy has become quite the adventure dog and we’ve really watched her confidence grow over the last year.
-She loves to hike and hang out underneath tables at breweries.
 She still doesn’t love car rides unless she’s able to stick her head out the window.
 Her smile seriously lights up my life, so it’s great to have her around.
 Traveling with a dog can be so much fun, until it isn’t.

 Traveling with a dog makes things more challenging.

 Finding accommodations that take pets isn’t all that challenging, but you will end up paying more for that hotel room or apartment if you’re traveling with a dog.
 Pet fees are commonplace.
-I try to avoid them when they’re exorbitant enough, but if you have your heart set on a place, there may be no way around it.

-If your pet has any special needs, nomadic travel becomes even harder.
-Luckily, Kimmy Kibbler is a healthy girl.
-She did have her first encounter with fleas in New Orleans, but thankfully her flea preventative meant we were able to nip those bugs in the bud after a medicated bath or two.
+She did have her first encounter with fleas in New Orleans, but thankfully her flea preventative meant we nipped those bugs in the bud after a medicated bath or two.

 You’ll only think of more places to visit.

 Nomadic lifestyles mean you’ll see more than you would otherwise, but you’ll never see it all.
 I have a running list of places I’d like to see around the country.
 Many of those places are in states we’ve already explored.
-Every time we leave somewhere I’m left with a couple wish list items we just didn’t get to for whatever reason, whether that’s weather or time or expense.

-For example, there’s a place in New Jersey that serves up a 1-pound mozarella stick.
+For example, there’s a place in New Jersey that serves up a one-pound mozzarella stick.
 Obviously, that’s on the list.
-I want to return to the Finger Lakes because of crappy weather we got on our brief visit last time around.
-There are places all over New England I’d love to see that just require a little more pre-planning than we expected our first go-around.
+I want to return to the Finger Lakes because of the crappy weather we got on our brief visit last time around.

 You’ll feel pretty dang lucky.